hanabi/hanabi.github.io/docs/convention-attribution.md

 | The 5 Color Ejection | IAMJEFF
 | The Double 5 Pull | IAMJEFF
 | Stacked Ejection | Fireheart
-| The Trash Push Discharge | IAMJEFF
+| The Trash Push Ejection & Discharge | IAMJEFF
 | The 5 Number Discharge | IAMJEFF
 | The Blaze Discard | IAMJEFF
 | The Rank Choice Ejection | IAMJEFF